EpocDotFr/rwrs/README.md

 ## How it works

-This project is powered by [Flask](http://flask.pocoo.org/) (Python) for the backend.
-The frontend is powered by good ol' HTML and CSS only.
+This project is mainly powered by [Flask](http://flask.pocoo.org/) (Python) for the backend.

 Data is fetched from the [official servers list](http://rwr.runningwithrifles.com/rwr_server_list/view_servers.php) page (which sucks) as well from the [official players list](http://rwr.runningwithrifles.com/rwr_stats/view_players.php?sort=score) page (which sucks, too).
+Data is cached so there isn't many requests sent to the server who hosts these lists.

 As the provided servers location is most of the time either missing or invalid, RWRS makes its own look up using a [GeoLite2](https://dev.maxmind.com/geoip/geoip2/geolite2/) database.